6 Marketing Lessons from Local Brands in China

 Providing social proof as a sales and marketing strategy is undeniably effective, so Chinese brands often hire Key Opinion Leaders (KOLs) to endorse their products within their extensive follower communities.
 However, the widespread impact of these influencers often comes with a price tag.
 To supplement KOL marketing more affordably, Chinese companies engage Key Opinion Consumers (KOCs) who organically endorse products they like (without a financial incentive).

 Brands leverage KOCs by designing shareable, social media-friendly products that spark interest, as Saturnbird did with its eye-catching coffee cup packaging.
 Other brands are turning their employees into KOCs, by having them share company content/products among their followers.
-Platforms like Xiaohongshu and Douyin (Tiktok) are hotspots for KOC marketing, with Douyin’s algorithms continuously delivering personalized content to users, allowing KOC marketing to thrive.
+Platforms like Xiaohongshu and Douyin (Tiktok) are major channels for KOC marketing, with recommendation-driven content distribution that helps product-focused content reach highly relevant user groups.

 1. Demonstrating expertise in online forums and digital magazines